 Our most south-westerly county of Cornwall has sun, sea and surf in abundance, and we think it rivals some of the most stunning worldwide locations.

 Don’t believe us?
-Holiday accommodation company Stay In Cornwall has created a fiendishly tricky picture quiz which proves that over 90% of people can’t actually tell the difference between Cornwall and the Caribbean.
+Holiday accommodation company Stay In Cornwall has created a fiendishly tricky picture quiz which proves that over 90% of people can’t actually tell the difference between Cornwall and the Caribbean, Why wait further? book your holiday cottages Cornwall and enjoy your holidays.

 With the summer holidays just around the corner, here are some reasons why Cornwall is the perfect destination for a family break in the UK. read how Cornwall is a perfect place for three generations